 Women, who had been members of the Vestry (church management committee) since the 1930s, have always had a prominent place in our congregation and it was a pioneer in supporting women’s ministry.
 Mary Harrison of Holy Cross became the first female Lay Reader in the diocese and was among the first women ordained as deacons in 1986, and in 1989 Alison Fuller became our first woman curate and was among the first women ordained priest in 1994.

 Holy Cross began with Evensong in a hall and the liturgy has always been central to its life.
 Canon Griffiths brought the riches of the Anglican choral tradition together with the catholic tradition of the Oxford Movement.
 Matins (Morning Prayer) remained the main Sunday service until the 1980s but the Eucharist was celebrated regularly, vestments were worn, and Christmas Midnight Mass was introduced during World War II.
 Holy Cross follows a distinctive series of colours during the Christian year, with blue in Advent and plain sackcloth with oxblood edging (‘lenten array’) in Lent instead of the usual purple.
 This is called the ‘Sarum’ tradition, after the customs of Salisbury which were used in medieval Scotland, and it aims to recover our own local traditions rather than just follow modern Roman Catholic custom.
 In 1983 Holy Cross adopted the 1982 Scottish Liturgy and the church was reordered with the altar in the centre under the crossing.
 Canon Douglas Kornahrens (1983–2019) had a strong interest in the Scottish Episcopalian liturgical tradition and for a time the congregation occasionally used the 1744 Liturgy of Jerusalem.
-In recent years Holy Cross has returned to the 1982 Liturgy but is rediscovering the riches of the older texts of the Scottish and Anglican tradition and experimenting with new forms of worship.
+In recent years Holy Cross has returned to the 1982 and 1970 Scottish Liturgies but is rediscovering the riches of the older texts of the Scottish and Anglican tradition and experimenting with new forms of worship.

 Priests and Rectors of Holy Cross